goonairplanes/goonairplanes/ROADMAP.md

 > The current API system gets the job done — until things get even slightly complex.
 That’s why it’s getting a much-needed upgrade.
 But don’t worry:
 > we’re not selling out.
 >
-> Still simple as hell.
+> We just need of:
 >
-> Just better route grouping, parameter validation.
+> - Still simple as hell.
 >
+> - Just better route grouping, parameter validation.
+>
-> More type safety.
+> - More type safety.
 >
 > Same GOA.
 Same zero-bullshit philosophy.
 Just a little less painful to use..